-What will happen if I take part?
+What will happen if I allow my child to take part?

-Your health care professional or someone from the research team will talk to you about the study and ask if you have any questions about taking part.
+Your child's health care professional or someone from the research team will talk to you and your child about the study and ask if you have any questions about taking part.

-We will ask you to complete a consent form to say you are happy to take part.
-You may complete these forms in person, online or over the telephone.
+We will ask you to complete a consent form to say you are happy for your child to take part.
+We will also ask your child to complete an assent form to say they are happy to take part.
+You and your child may complete these forms in person, online or over the telephone.

-You will then be randomly allocated to either having your asthma reviewed with the FeNO test or having your asthma reviewed without the FeNO test over the next year.
+Your child will then be randomly allocated to either having their asthma reviewed with the FeNO test or having their asthma reviewed without the FeNO test over the next year.
 Half of people in the study will have the FeNO test; the other half will not.
 This will be decided at random, like tossing a coin, to make sure the results are fair.
-Neither your health care professional nor the research team will have any control over whether or not you will have the FeNO test.
+Neither your child's health care professional nor the research team will have any control over whether or not your child will have the FeNO test.

-We will ask you to measure your peak flow when you enter the study and again one year later.
+We will ask your child to measure their peak flow when they enter the study and again one year later.